During the current pandemic, Jess is available for Telehealth consultations. To arrange an appointment please phone 9650 9372 or book online.

-- Gut Health for example, Irritable Bowel Syndrome, Inflammatory Bowel Disease, Dysbiosis, Food Intolerances, conditions affected by poor gut health including but not limited to skin health, poor immunity, thyroid conditions including hyper and hypothyroidism
+- Conditions affected by poor gut health including but not limited to skin health, poor immunity, thyroid conditions including hyper and hypothyroidism

-Jess believes that the gut is at the core of all health and disease.
-Therefore, she believes that what you feed into the gut as well as the health of the gut itself is going to have a direct and intricate link to a person’s health outcome.
+Jess has a strong focus on gut health.
+She recognises that the gut is at the core of many aspects of health and disease.
+Her approach is to acknowledge that what you feed into your gut, as well as the health of your gut itself, will have a direct and intricate link to your health.

-Jess also believes that inflammation is at the root of many modern day chronic diseases and that a dysregulation of metabolic and hormonal pathways, along with active inflammation and poor gut health can trigger a cascade of conditions that we frequently see today.
+Jess emphasises that inflammation is at the root of many modern-day chronic diseases.
+It follows that several conditions that we see today are triggered by dysregulation of metabolic and hormonal pathways, active inflammation and poor gut health.

-Jess practices according to science and does not just rely on guidelines.
-Nutritional science is a relatively young science and is progressing at a very rapid rate.
-Jess believes if we rely solely on guidelines, our recommendations will fast become outdated and fail to properly address the conditions clients present with.
+Jess practices according to science and does not just rely simply on guidelines.
+She is aware that nutritional science is a relatively your science and is progressing at a rapid rate.
+Jess believes if we rely solely on guidelines, our recommendations will potentially become outdated and fail to fully address the conditions clients present with.